 SMG_STUFFED_ANIMALS |

 There are four layers in this index.
-Text tokens are in the first row.
-The following rows contain NLP artifacts that are aligned with text tokens.
-Attributes, which reside at the second row, are always associated with individual tokens.
-Entities, concepts for this case, on the other hand, are presented in the third row and may span over multiple tokens.
-The fourth row encompasses a different type of entities, the semantic group.
-Each concept is assigned with one or more semantic groups.
-More information of semantic group can be found at: UMLS Semantic Group and Concept.
+Text tokens are in the first row (the prefix omitted).
+The following rows contain NLP tokens that are aligned with text tokens.
+The second row are the annotations, third row has an entity which is a concept from UMLS, and the four row has an entity which is a semantic group.
+Each concept is assigned one or more semantic groups, making semantic groups a very large category of concepts.
+More information of semantic group can be found here.

 NLP Pipeline